¼cupmelted vegan butter(57 grams - I have used Vio Life, Miyokos/Melt, and Earth Balance)

 I have used Earth Balance and Miyokos butter for this recipe and both work great.

 Tossing the blueberries in some flour helps prevent them from all falling to the bottom of the batter.
+This is optional I can't it really make a huge difference but it's up to you.

 Place on the middle shelf! if you put it on the top shelf the top will get burned and the bottom shelf will result in a hard burnt bottom.